Actors Tôko Miura and Hidetoshi Nishijima in the 2021 film “Drive My Car.” Courtesy of Cannes Film Festival

 There was once a rule that a film had to be in one of the official languages of the submitting country, but that requirement was eliminated in 2006.
 Films produced in the United States are also ineligible, which means U.S. territories are also barred from entering (Puerto Rico hasn’t been allowed to submit a movie since 2011).
 The whole process is mired in bureaucracy and disagreement, leaving filmmakers around the world frustrated.

 Can An International Film Win Best Picture?

-In the history of the Academy Awards, 11 non-English films have been nominated for Best Picture.
+In the history of the Academy Awards, 13 non-English films have been nominated for Best Picture.
+Notably, a non-English film has been nominated every year for the past four years, potentially pointing to a trend.
 Here are those films, in chronological order:

 - Grand Illusion (1937, France)

 - The Emigrants (1971, Sweden)

 - Cries & Whispers (1972, Sweden)

 - Il Postino (1994, Italy)

 - Life is Beautiful (1997, Italy)